MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

     - Make a `db.env` file with the same content as `db.env.dev`.
     - In `production.yml`, add your domain to the letsEncryption environment parameters (i.e. replace concordia-ace.ca in `URL=concordia-ace.ca`with your own domain name).
 4) Enter the following command `docker-compose -f production.yml up --build` OR `docker-compose -f production.yml up --build -d` (deamon mode).
 This will spin up the docker server, install all dependencies and set up the website with https encryption.
 5) The website is now running.
+You may access it using your host `ip/domain name` with any web browser.
 Collection Static and migrations are automated in step 4), migration files are saved in your web/prod_storage/ directory.
-You may access it using your host `ip/domain name` with any web browser.
 Db and media files are also stored in web/prod_storage folder via volume mount.
+Db Migration files are stored in web/appName/ `migration` subfolders.
 6) To create the first superuser (admin), run the command `docker exec -it yourWebDockerID python manage.py createsuperuser` .
 Choose user type `4` when asked.
 Subsequent admin can be created in the admin menu options.
 To find out the value of `yourWbDockerID`, run the command line `docker ps`

 For test